Elasticsearch Service is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud.

 domain snapshots to back up and restore ES domains and replicate domains across AZs

-enhanced security with IAM access control
+enhanced security with IAM access control and security groups

 multiple configurations of CPU, memory, and storage capacity, known as instance types